Healthcare organizations are uniquely positioned to deliver quality healthcare employment experiences to Gen Z

 Reservations about working with boomers reflect Gen Z’s fears that they won’t be heard in their new jobs.
-Fortunately, this is a concern that leaders can tackle directly and simply—with face time.
-(And no, that’s not referring to Apple’s video-chat software.)
+Fortunately, this is a concern that leaders can tackle with face time.

 Offer work-life balance

-Unlike millennials, who consider work-life balance to be something of a perk, Generation Z sees it as a baseline expectation: 40% of them say that it’s an important career goal.
+Unlike millennials, who consider work-life balance to be something of a perk, Gen Z sees it as a baseline expectation: 40% say that it’s an important career goal.

 Deliver security and growth

 Careers in healthcare have long been prized for their stability.
-As one of the truly indispensable industries, healthcare is about as “recession-proof” as any employee could hope for.
+The industry is about as “recession-proof” as any employee could hope for.

 Career advancement, however, is another question.
 Gen Z is a very ambitious generation; presumptuous as it might sound, 32% of them believe they’ll be in a supervisory role within the first five years of their career.

-To retain them, then, it may help to give them clear, fair and straightforward criteria for promotion into managerial roles.
-This will help spur them on to high performance and give them incentive to stay.
+To retain them, it may help to give them clear, fair and straightforward criteria for promotion into managerial roles.
+This will help spur high performance and incentivize them to stay.